"What is attention deficit hyperactivity disorder (ADHD)?

 ADHD is a psychiatric disorder usually diagnosed during childhood.
 Children with ADHD are often hyperactive (overactive) and have difficulty paying attention and staying focused o"...

 Signs and symptoms of CONCERTAR® overdosage, resulting principally from overstimulation of the CNS and from excessive sympathomimetic effects, may include the following: vomiting, agitation, muscle twitching, convulsion, grand mal convulsion, confusional state, hallucinations (auditory and/or visual), hyperhidrosis, headache, pyrexia, tachycardia, palpitations, heart rate increased, sinus arrhythmia, hypertension, rhabdomyolysis, mydriasis, and dry mouth.

 Treatment consists of appropriate supportive measures.
 The patient must be protected against self-injury and against external stimuli that would aggravate overstimulation already present.
 Gastric contents may be evacuated by gastric lavage as indicated.
 Before performing gastric lavage, control agitation and seizures if present and protect the airway.
 Other measures to detoxify the gut include administration of activated charcoal and a cathartic.
 Intensive care must be provided to maintain adequate circulation and respiratory exchange; external cooling procedures may be required for pyrexia.

-The prolonged release of methylphenidate from CONCERTA® should be considered when treating patients with overdose.
+The prolonged release of methylphenidate from CONCERTAR® should be considered when treating patients with overdose.

 Poison Control Center